OctopusDeploy/blog/blog/2021-09/safe-schema-updates-1-delivery-hell/index.md

 This database is crucial for many important services, but using and maintaining it is almost impossible, especially for new recruits.
 No-one knows what the “QACD” or the “FFFG” tables are for.
 And those 5-table joins are impossible to decipher.

-Without refactoring our databases as our software and business needs evolve, we are sure to produce monolithic, big-ball-of-mud databases which are difficult to work with and full of *(supposedly)* deprecated code and unnecessary dependencies.
+Without refactoring our databases as our software and business needs evolve, we are sure to produce monolithic, big-ball-of-mud databases which are difficult to work with and full of (supposedly) deprecated code and unnecessary dependencies.

 This is a one-way ticket to…

-**Level 8: The Technical Debt Singularity**
+**Level 8: The technical debt singularity**

 “Unplanned Work” has devoured everything.